Daily Energy Budget

 These are exposed on the PELS Insights device:

-pels_hourly_limit_kw(effective soft limit in kW; the lower of hourly and daily soft limits)pels_daily_budget_remaining_kwhpels_daily_budget_exceededpels_limit_reason(indicates whether limits are due to hourly or daily budget)
+pels_hourly_limit_kw(the current effective hourly limit in kW)pels_daily_budget_remaining_kwhpels_daily_budget_exceededpels_limit_reason(indicates whether limits are due to hourly or daily budget)